 Patients who are physically and psychologically frail should receive the help and support they need to prevent falls and injuries such as hip fractures.
 The percentage of hip fractures that happen in hospital (rather than in homes, care homes and outside) is a measure of safety and the quality of care that older people are receiving in hospital.

 In 2010, the Department of Health introduced a Best Practice Tariff to reward hospitals in England that provide the key elements of hip fracture care for each patient.
 One of the criteria includes prompt surgery – the time to surgery with 36 hours from arrival in the A&E department to the start of anaesthesia (or from time of diagnosis if an admitted patient).

 The percentage of hip fracture cases having prompt surgery has fluctuated over time in England, Northern Ireland and Wales, but at different levels.
-On average, 74% of patients in England have surgery within 36 hours, compared with 63% of patients in Wales and only 24% of patients in Northern Ireland.
-The Scottish Hip Fracture Audit found that in 2019, 72% of patients had surgical repair of their hip fracture within 36 hours following admission, and this figure has not changed significantly over the past few years (data not shown).
+On average, 73% of patients in England have surgery within 36 hours, compared with 64% of patients in Wales and only 24% of patients in Northern Ireland.
+The Scottish Hip Fracture Audit found that in 2020, 71% of patients had surgical repair of their hip fracture within 36 hours following admission, a decrease from 76% in 2019 (data not shown).

 About this data

 This indicator uses data from The National Hip Fracture Database.
 Both charts show 12-month rolling averages.
 Inpatient falls include patients who fall within that hospital and those who fall in hospitals that do not treat hip fractures (e.g. community hospitals) and are transferred for treatment.
 Patients are counted based on the year and month they were discharged from hospital.
 Patients under 60 years of age are excluded.